dbermuehler/dotfiles/README.md

 vim Plugins
 -----------

-The vim plugins I'm using aren't shiped with my dotfiles.
+The vim plugins I'm using aren't shipped with my dotfiles.
 You first have to install the vim plugin manager [Plug](https://github.com/junegunn/vim-plug) which I'm using.
 Then you can install the plugins via
 ```viml
 :PlugInstall